'Morning Joe' hosts Joe Scarborough, Mika Brzezinski engaged

 An MSNBC spokesperson tells The Associated Press that the couple is engaged, but said the network wouldn’t be commenting further.

+During his campaign last year, President Donald Trump responded to criticism from Scarborough and Brzezinski on Twitter by promising to tell the “real story” of the couple’s relationship.

-Rumors of the pair’s romance have been swirling since last year.
-Scarborough remarked to The Hollywood Reporter last month that he and Brzezinski “have a crackling on-air chemistry, and a crackling off-air chemistry, too.”
+Scarborough and Brzezinski, together on the show since 2007, alluded to their relationship last month in an interview with The Hollywood Reporter.
+Scarborough mentioned that he and Brzezinski “have a crackling on-air chemistry, and a crackling off-air chemistry, too.”
+When asked to elaborate, Brzezinski replied, “that’s good.”

+This would be 54-year-old Scarborough’s third marriage following his divorce from Susan Warren in 2013.
+An MSNBC spokesperson told the New York Post last year that the 50-year-old Brzezinski and WABC-TV reporter Jim Hoffer had divorced after 23 years of marriage.